-- The VA must work to identify common factors and biases that contribute to health inequities and disparate health outcomes for minority veterans, and develop educational tools and training protocols to ensure equitable, high-quality care for all veterans. - The VA must investigate methods for increasing diversity among its staff (i.e., Black employees are under-represented in VA leadership roles with about 4% of Black vs. 12% of white employees) and increase the use of minority peer specialists to improve cultural sensitivity and personalize veterans' experiences within the system. - The VA must ensure that women and veterans of color are appropriately represented in research, and that if disparate health outcomes for these groups are identified, they are thoroughly evaluated and resolved.
+- The VA must work to identify common factors and biases that contribute to health inequities and disparate health outcomes for minority veterans, and develop educational tools and training protocols to ensure equitable, high-quality care for all veterans. - The VA needs to explore ways to enhance diversity among its staff.
+Currently, Black employees are underrepresented in leadership roles, comprising about 4% compared to 12% of white employees.
+Additionally, increasing the use of minority peer specialists can improve cultural sensitivity and personalize veterans' experiences within the system. - The VA's Office of Research and Development must ensure that women and veterans of color are appropriately represented in research, and that if disparate health outcomes for these groups are identified, they are thoroughly evaluated and resolved.

-- The Veterans Experience Office should evaluate the VA experience for all minority veterans as it did with women veterans-including examining the patient care experiences of Black, Latino, Native American, and LGBTQ+ veterans. - VA leaders at their facilities must ensure the LGBTQ+ Veteran Care Coordinator Program at their location is being used to its maximum potential and provide close oversight to this underserved population.
+- The Veterans Experience Office should evaluate the VA experience for all minority veterans as it did with women veterans-including examining the patient care experiences of Black, Latino, Native American, and LGBTQ+ veterans. - The Center for Minority Veterans should maintain their outreach efforts and keep the Secretary informed of any necessary program changes to ensure all veteran subpopulations are aware of their entitled healthcare and services.
+Additionally, they should continue to serve as a customer service agent, both internally and externally, for historically underserved veterans. - VA leaders at their facilities must ensure the LGBTQ+ Veteran Care Coordinator Program at their location is being used to its maximum potential and provide close oversight to this underserved population.
 These leaders must provide the support and resources necessary for the Coordinator to effectively assist LGBTQ+ veterans needing assistance. - VA leadership must fully support the White Ribbon campaign to end veterans' harassment within all VA facilities-dedicating the proper resources and staff to achieve goals and successful culture change within the department. - VA must create a culture throughout the system to ensure that all veterans are treated with the dignity and respect they deserve, and feel safe and welcome in seeking their earned benefits.